-The plan identified four main goals.
-The four goals are:
+The plan identified four main goals:

-Increase the use and value of Earth science data and information
+Increase the use and value of Earth science data and information.

 Act as a facilitating, coordinating and advisory community-led organization to promote the use of Earth science data and information products for our members and the communities they support.